 Our goal is to provide performance guarantees for various scheduling and buffer management algorithms.
-We use competitive analysis [9], [29] to evaluate the performance guarantees provided by online algorithms.
-An algorithm ALG is said to be c-competitive (for some $c \geq 1$) if for any arrival sequence σ , the overall value of packets successfully delivered by ALG is at least 1/c times the overall value of packets successfully delivered by an optimal solution, denoted OPT, obtained by a possibly offline clairvoyant algorithm, which successfully delivers the maximum number of packets that is possible for the given arrival sequence.
+We use competitive analysis [9], [27] to evaluate the performance guarantees provided by online algorithms.
+An algorithm ALG is said to be c-competitive (for some $c \geq 1$) if for any arrival sequence σ , the overall value of packets successfully delivered by ALG is at least 1/c times the overall value of packets successfully delivered by an optimal solution (denoted OPT), obtained by a possibly offline clairvoyant algorithm.